awsdocs/aws-cloudtrail-user-guide/doc_source/creating-an-organizational-trail-in-the-console.md

 # Creating a trail for your organization in the console<a name="creating-an-organizational-trail-in-the-console"></a>

 To create an organization trail in the CloudTrail console, you must sign in to the console using an IAM user or role in the management account with [sufficient permissions](creating-an-organizational-trail-prepare.md#org_trail_permissions)\.
 If you are not signed in with the management account, you will not see the option to apply a trail to an organization when you create or edit a trail in the CloudTrail console\.

 You can choose to configure an organization trail in various ways\.
 For example, you can:
 + By default, when you create a trail in the console, the trail logs all regions\.
 Logging all regions in your account is a recommended best practice\.
 To create a single\-region trail, [use the AWS CLI](cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-create-trail.md#cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-single)\.
-For more information, see [How CloudTrail Works](how-cloudtrail-works.md)\.
+For more information, see [How CloudTrail works](how-cloudtrail-works.md)\.
 + Specify whether to apply the trail to your organization\.
 The default is not to do so; you must choose this option to create an organization trail\.
 + Specify which Amazon S3 bucket to use to receive log files for the organization trail\.
 You can choose an existing Amazon S3 bucket in the management account, or create one specifically for the organization trail\.
 + For management and data events, specify if you want to log **Read** events, **Write** events, or both\.
-[CloudTrail Insights](logging-insights-events-with-cloudtrail.md) events are logged only on management **Write** events\.
+[CloudTrail Insights](logging-insights-events-with-cloudtrail.md) events are logged only on management events, and you must be logging **Write** management events\.
 You can specify logging data events for resources in the management account by choosing them from the lists in the console, and in member accounts if you specify the ARNs of each resource for which you want to enable data event logging\.
 For more information, see [Data events](logging-data-events-with-cloudtrail.md#logging-data-events)\.

 **To create an organization trail with the AWS Management Console**